Blog

 Unlike cognitive bias, in which individuals create their subjective reality of a situation or person, unconscious bias usually concerns the perceived differences between groups and how they align with societal views.

-This bias could manifest itself within an organization that hires only those who share the same socio-economic background or personality profiles as the CEO.
-Numerous studies have shown it exists within hiring when companies skew their process towards recruiting similar people.
+This bias could manifest within an organization that hires only those with the same socio-economic background or personality profiles as the CEO.
+Numerous studies have shown it exists within hiring when companies skew their process toward recruiting similar people.

 Why Addressing Unconscious Bias Benefits Your Organization